-Changes to the POSC
+Changes to the Academic Plan Committee

-Sometimes it is necessary or valuable the change POSC membership.
+Sometimes it is necessary or valuable the change APC membership.
 The applicable rules and procedures for this are explained in Section 6.2.6 of the Graduate College Handbook.

 4.2.
-DEVELOPING AND SUBMITTING A PROGRAM OF STUDY
+DEVELOPING AND SUBMITTING AN ACADEMIC PLAN

-Your major professor and POSC members will assist you in crafting a POS, which should reflect your professional interests and preparation, and if in a thesis/dissertation program, your research preparation.
-It is expected that each student will submit their POS after no more than 12 credits of graduate coursework have been completed.
-Having your POS reviewed and agreed upon by the POSC sooner rather than later avoids unpleasant surprises later if it turns out you are not all in agreement.
+Your major professor and APC members will assist you in crafting an AP, which should reflect your professional interests and preparation, and if in a thesis/dissertation program, your research preparation.
+It is expected that each student will have the AP approved in Workday before 12 credits of graduate coursework have been completed.
+Having your AP reviewed and agreed upon by the APC early avoids unpleasant surprises later if it turns out that not everyone was in agreement.

-Some common special considerations are below.
+Some common special considerations are discussed below.